In the post-pandemic world, risk managers must reevaluate what constitutes an ‘acceptable’ risk

 In the new era post-COVID, risk managers should recognise that fast-changing macro economy, legal environment and new technology can only result greater risk diversity as well as higher ambiguity of risks that may not be precisely quantified in a traditional way.

-I would say “communication, communication and communication”.
-With more creative business ideas being developed in post-COVID marketplace, it cannot be emphasised enough that timely and consistent communication is vital so that people remain on the same page and no misunderstanding occurs.
+With more creative business ideas being developed in post-COVID marketplace, it cannot be emphasised enough that timely and consistent communication is vital so that people remain on the same page and no misunderstandings occur.

 Sharon Xu (XU Tong) is director, Marriott Asia Pacific Insurance.
 Sharon manages Marriott’s casualty insurance program and risk transfer strategies in Asia Pacific.